aciccarello/ciccarello.me/_posts/2016-02-14-the-first-year.md

 adopt the puppy it but another family took her in permanently before we could.

 {% include image.html
-    file="/assets/img/springfield-bekah-bailey-autumn.jpg"
+    file: "/assets/img/springfield-bekah-bailey-autumn.jpg"
-    alt="Woman and golden retriever on a house portch with autmn decorations all around" caption="Bekah and Bailey enjoying autumn"
+    alt: "Woman and golden retriever on a house portch with autmn decorations all around"
-    display="float"
+    caption: "Bekah and Bailey enjoying autumn"
+    display: "float"
 %}

 Following that disappointment, I was hesitant to look for another dog because